 Music at Bishop Gilpin

 Music is at the heart of Bishop Gilpin, and we believe strongly that all children should have the opportunity to learn about and experience the joy of music.
-Every child enjoys weekly music lessons and singing assemblies with our talented and enthusiastic music teacher, Mrs Jones.
-Through building music skills and encouraging participation and musical curiosity, we boost our children’s self-confidence, creativity and sense of achievement.
+From Nursery to Year 6, every child enjoys weekly music lessons and singing assemblies with our highly-talented and enthusiastic music teacher, Mrs Jones (Classic FM Music Teacher of the Year).

 The Music Curriculum

 Our thematic music units excite and extend the children's experience of music - from djembe drumming and ukulele to trumpets and ocarinas, our children learn a range of instruments as part of the curriculum.
 In weekly music lessons children explore rhythm, singing technique, instruments, aural skills, notation, composition, listening and music history.

 "The curriculum has many strengths ... among its particular strengths are music ... taught by specialist teachers."